-- 4.10 There are three active sites in West Sussex where oil production is permitted; Storrington, Lidsey and Singleton (Appendix B).
-Oil exploration has taken place at Markwells Wood near Rowlands Castle and an application to allow the production of hydrocarbons for a 20-year period (Ref: SDNP/16/04679/CM) was withdrawn during 2016/17.
-Temporary planning permission (until 2021) was granted in January 2018 at Lower Stumble, Balcombe for the exploration and appraisal of the existing hydrocarbon borehole.
-Temporary planning permission (until 2020) was granted in September 2018 allowing retention of the Broadford Bridge/Woodbarn Farm oil exploration site. - 4.11 There is no requirement for West Sussex to provide a landbank of oil and/or gas.
+- 4.11.
+There are three active sites in West Sussex where oil production is permitted; Storrington, Lidsey, and Singleton (within the SDNPA).
+Temporary planning permission (until 2021) was granted in January 2018 at Lower Stumble, Balcombe for the exploration and appraisal of the existing hydrocarbon borehole, and there is currently an application for further testing.
+Temporary planning permission (until March 2022) was granted in July 2020 allowing retention of the Broadford Bridge/Woodbarn Farm oil exploration site. - 4.12.
+There is no requirement for West Sussex to provide a landbank of oil and/or gas.
 This is due to the uncertainty of where oil and gas may be located, which means that it is not feasible to allocate oil or gas sites, or to safeguard potential areas of oil or gas from other development, as it is for other minerals.